Last Updated on July 3, 2023

 They did a fantastic job providing information about Vincent van Gogh’s life; I did not know many of the facts provided, but perhaps someone with more knowledge of the artist might not be as impressed.
-Children most likely will find this exhibit fun and interesting, especially with all the lighting and sound effects, and the coloring option at the end.
+Children will most likely find this exhibit fun and interesting, especially with the lighting, sound effects, and the coloring option at the end.

 Was paying extra for the VIP experience worth it?
 No, I wished I paid for the standard admission.
-While it was nice to skip the line, if you come early, you should not wait too long, and they seemed to be moving people pretty fast to get inside.
+It was nice to skip the line with VIP, but if you come early, you should not wait too long.
+They seemed to be moving people pretty fast to get inside.
 We also don’t collect posters or do anything with them, so the ones we got are just now in my office closet.

 The VIP ticket does include the VR (virtual reality) experience, which is worth doing.
 However, you can just purchase the standard admission ticket and then pay an additional $5 per person on-site to do the VR experience.

-Regardless, I still had fun, and I will probably buy the tickets for their other upcoming exhibits, including the Claude Monet: The Immersive Experience if it comes to or near Atlanta.
+Regardless, I still had fun.
+I will probably buy the tickets for their other upcoming exhibits, including the Claude Monet: The Immersive Experience, if it comes to or near Atlanta.

 Shooting Film at the Van Gogh Experience

 This experience is not the friendliest place to shoot film.
 First, the whole experience is in a low-light setting.
-Second, you can’t even use a tripod.
-Third, there is a lot of people that go to this.
+Second, you can’t use a tripod.
+Third, many people go to this event.

 A possible solution?
 High-speed film, but even then, I worried that my images would not come out well.
-There was so much movement from the people and the projected experience; I was afraid that most of my exposures would be blurry.
-Despite my fears, I think the images came out decent given the conditions.
+There was so much movement from the people and the projected experience; I feared that most of my exposures would be blurry.
+Despite my fears, given the conditions, I think the images came out decent.

-Before the experience, I didn’t have any high-speed film in my fridge.
-Discovering this a bit too late where I didn’t have enough time to order some more, the husband suggested taking the high-speed film out of the disposable underwater camera we previously planned to use at Egmont Key State Park.
+Before the experience, I had no high-speed film in my fridge.
+Discovering this a bit too late, and I didn’t have enough time to order some more, the husband suggested taking the high-speed film out of the disposable underwater camera we previously planned to use at Egmont Key State Park.

 It was a good idea on his part because I wouldn’t have thought of it!
 All the images are shot on Fuji Superia 800, a consumer high-speed film.
 Probably not my first choice, but it did the job.
-Of course, we got plenty of video on the iPhone because images do not do the experience justice!
+Of course, we got plenty of video on the iPhone because images do not give the experience justice.